Yarden-zamir/me/Action Potential model.md

 - Manipulate friction of action
 - Manipulate perceived value of inverse action
 - Manipulate friction of inverse action
+- Manipulate available energy for completing the action

 > [!IDEA] Random tangent - how would this look with [[Branch based writing]]?
 > - Manipulate [Action's, Inverse Action's]
 > 	- perceived value
 > 	- friction
+> Tangent update : this does not work when adding elements to the parents in the list which are not parents of the same element types.

 ## The Action's Attributes
 The easiest way we know to "motivate" ourselves is to modify the existing actions attributes.
 This is the classic approach